antipink/Deliveroo-ML-task/README.md

 | country           | String  | Country where the restaurant is |
 | city              | String  | City where the restaurant is |
 | type_of_food      | String  | Type of food prepared by the restaurant |

+# ML Pratical
+Build a model to make a decision on whether should offer compensation to an order or not.
+* What kind of ml problem is it? - Binary classification problem.
+If want to predict how much, it would be a regression problem.
+* What features will you chose? - 1.
+Checkbox to colleck what kind of complain is it.
+2. How long it takes for prep food.
+3. How long it takes for delivery.
+4. Average rating of restaurant.
+5. Number of complains from this user.
+6. Number of complains received by this restaurant.
+7. Average rating of the rider.
+* What is the business goal and metric?  -  There will be a trade off.
+If gave more compensation, it would damaged the profit but probably end up with more conversion.
+That is sth we want to optimize.
+Don't forget to mention AB testing, and how long should we run AB testing and how much trafic we should use.
+* Which model will you choose? - RF or GBM
+* Question arround feature enginneering.